 As part of that preparation, each barrister prepares and submits a chronology, an outline of opening address, an outline of the examination-in-chief for each witness, cross-examination points and an outline for the closing address.
 These documents are submitted before the course and refined as the course proceeds.

-Option 2 - $2,840 this option is for South Australian participants who do not wish to take up accommodation and includes:
+Option 2 - $TBA this option is for Western Australian participants who do not wish to take up accommodation and includes:

 All travel costs, including flights are additional and must be organised by barristers individually.